 - Always cut on a cutting board.

-- Keep the sharp knives separately from other cutleries (you can use a knife rack or a knife guard set).
+- Keep the sharp knives separate from other cutleries (you can use a knife rack or a knife guard set).

-- If you fall a knife, don’t try to catch it: instead, step away as fast as you can.
+- If you drop a knife, don’t try to catch it: instead, step away as fast as you can.